Frequently Asked Questions

 Why should this method work if nothing has made much impact yet?
 How much time before I can expect to see a significant change in my child?

-We don’t enrol a child or any individual, unless we have done a dyslexia assessment.
+We don’t work with an individual unless we have completed a dyslexia assessment.
 Only then do we know if this creative, visual program will work.
 Only then can we tailor the program to the specific learning style, goal and project of that student.

 The reason is that this method is probably unlike anything else they have tried in the past.
 The majority of dyslexia programs are based on fixing phonemic awareness.
 These individuals, however, are not auditory learners and sounding out is the hardest way for them to learn to read and write.